reekroo/media-server/README.md

 To work, the service needs permission to access your Google Drive.
 This is a one-time setup.

-* Step 1: Obtaining `credentials.json`
+1. Step 1: Obtaining `credentials.json`
 This file is the key that allows your application to request access to the Google API.

-1. Go to the [Google Cloud Console](https://console.cloud.google.com/) and create a new project.
+* Go to the [Google Cloud Console](https://console.cloud.google.com/) and create a new project.
-2. In the navigation menu (☰), open "APIs & Services" -> "Library".
+* In the navigation menu (☰), open "APIs & Services" -> "Library".
 Find the "Google Drive API" and enable it (click the Enable button).
-3. Return to "APIs & Services" and go to the "Credentials" section.
+* Return to "APIs & Services" and go to the "Credentials" section.
-4. Click "+ CREATE CREDENTIALS" -> "OAuth client ID".
+* Click "+ CREATE CREDENTIALS" -> "OAuth client ID".
-5. For "Application type," select "Desktop app" and give it a name (e.g., "Backup Service").
+* For "Application type," select "Desktop app" and give it a name (e.g., "Backup Service").
-6. After creation, click "DOWNLOAD JSON".
+* After creation, click "DOWNLOAD JSON".
 Rename the downloaded file to `credentials.json` and place it in the root folder of your project.

-* Step 2: Obtaining `GOOGLE_DRIVE_FOLDER_ID`
+2. Step 2: Obtaining `GOOGLE_DRIVE_FOLDER_ID`.
 This is the ID of the folder on your Google Drive where the archives will be uploaded.

-1. Create or select a folder on Google Drive.
+* Create or select a folder on [Google Drive](https://drive.google.com/).
-2. Open it.
+* Open it.
 The ID will be at the end of the URL in your browser's address bar.
 Example: https://drive.google.com/drive/folders/1a2b3c4d5e6f7g8h9i0j
 Your ID here is: 1a2b3c4d5e6f7g8h9i0j.